rijkdw/wordle-js/README.md

 ## Disclaimer

-Wordle is the property of the NY Times and this project does not intend to make any claim otherwise.
+Wordle is the property of the NY Times and this toy project does not intend to make any claim otherwise.